openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 ### Preprocessing Steps

-Now, define sequence of preprocessing steps:
+Now, sequence of preprocessing steps can be defined:

 @sphinxtabset